 The Bank obtains the data used from third party sources (Moody's) for Bank's macro-economic /ECL models and determines weights attributable to multiple scenarios.
 A correlation analysis has been performed among historical default rate of the portfolio with the macro-economic factors to identify the factors to be considered to compute the macro-economic impact.
 The macro-economic factors that are having good correlation with the historical movements of default rate are further put to regression analysis to identify the appropriate combination of macro-economic factors to be considered.
 Several macroeconomic variables (MEVs) were explored to decide on the best set of independent variables in order to explain the historical credit losses.
-These included Real GDP, Real GDP growth rate, Oil price, Unemployment, etc. The final ones to be selected for the Wholesale Banking Portfolio were:
+These included Real GDP, Real GDP growth rate, Oil price, Unemployment, etc. Economic scenarios included the below key indicators in the base case for the Bank's portfolio: